For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Which one to use – Linear regression or logistic regression?

 Regression analysis requires careful attention to the problem statement, which must be understood before proceeding.
-It seems sense to apply linear regression if the problem description mentions forecasts.
+It seems sensible to apply linear regression if the problem description mentions forecasts.
 If binary classification is included in the issue statement, logistic regression should be used.
 Similarly, we must assess each of our regression models in light of the problem statement.

 Enroll in Data Science Bootcamp to learn more about these ideas and advance your career today.